CarsonDavis/CarsonDavis.github.io/_posts/2024-05-31-ml_metrics.md

 ## The Balancing Act
 As we've seen, often you have to choose whether to optimize for precision or recall.
-Let's take this to extremes.
+So let's take this to extremes with a concrete example.

 ### High Precision, Low Recall
-So what would it mean for a model to be ultra high precision, but low recall?
+What would it mean for a model to be ultra high precision, but low recall?

 Essentially, whenever you do send a grandma to jail you are always right, but you miss a lot of actually guilty grandmas in the process.

-On mobile you may need to scroll the table to the left or right.
 TP is short for True Positive, FN for False Negative, etc. A green x is a correct judgement and a red x is incorrect.
+(On mobile you may need to scroll the table to the left or right. )

 <!-- ![img](Screenshot+2024-06-01+113941.png) -->